jaekyu-sim/Convolutional-Recurrent-Pose-Machine/README.md

 -------------------------------------------------------------------------------------------
 # file description
-this file is for inspecting the training data.
+This file is for inspecting the training data.
 If youtube data is put in CPM to make annotation data, there are some unnormal case, So I make Data_Inspection.ipynb to inspect dataset.
 1. Data_Inspection.ipynb